 Knowledge Base is a way of sharing, organizing, and managing common knowledge.
-In reality, majority of online websites, blogs, and news outlets could be transformed into individual knowledge bases, which would give everyone a slightly more organized view of how online news, and articles work.
+In reality, the majority of online websites, blogs, and news outlets could be transformed into individual knowledge bases, which would give everyone a slightly more organized view of how online news and articles work.

 The Advantages of Using a Knowledge Base System

 I think it’s more than just the ability to organize information in a nice and accessible way, here are a few reasons to – perhaps – inspire you to set one up and explore:

 - Fewer Support Tickets — By giving your users all of the information they need to get going, you’re avoiding unnecessary support tickets.
 And, even if people do still email, you can just quote the links to your knowledge base.